 The premium American Airlines card offered by Citi is the Citi®/AAdvantage® Executive World Elite Mastercard®.

 The card earns 4 miles per dollar spent on eligible American Airlines purchases plus 10 miles per dollar on car rentals and hotels booked through American Airlines.
 It also comes with benefits such as a complimentary checked bag, priority boarding in Group 4, up to $100 in credits for TSA PreCheck or Global Entry, and a full Admirals Club membership.

-Citi also recently introduced the American Airlines AAdvantage MileUp℠ card.
-This card earns 2 points per dollar on grocery store and American Airlines purchases and 1 mile per dollar on everything else.
+Citi also offers the American Airlines AAdvantage MileUp℠ card.
+This card earns 2 miles on American Airlines and grocery store purchases and 1 mile on everything else.
 Plus, cardholders get a 25% rebate on inflight food and beverage purchases.

-The CitiBusiness®/AAdvantage® Platinum Select® Mastercard® has a similar earning structure to the personal version of the card, but cardholders earn 2 points per dollar on telecommunications, rental cars, and gas station purchases.
+The CitiBusiness® / AAdvantage® Platinum Select® Mastercard® has a similar earning structure to the personal version of the card, but cardholders earn 2 miles on telecommunications, rental cars, and gas station purchases.

 Additionally, CitiBusiness Platinum Select cardholders can earn a companion ticket after spending $30,000 during their membership year.
 Preferred boarding in Group 5 is also included with this card.